Read This First

 Prompt 1: In their search for meaning, it’s natural for humans to attempt to place themselves at the center of cosmic drama, but what advantages are there to accepting our cosmic insignificance?

-The central claim is this: Accepting our cosmic insignificance can have several profound and positive effects on both individual lives and society as a whole.
+In plain terms: Accepting our cosmic insignificance can have several profound and positive effects on both individual lives and society as a whole.

 We zoom out.
 Daily worries and anxieties shrink in comparison to the vastness of space and time.
 A bad day feels less catastrophic.